-UN rules stipulate that representatives of national delegations are supposed to speak in one of the six official languages.
+UN rules stipulate that representatives of national delegations must speak in one of the six official languages.
 The speech is then interpreted into other languages by UN interpreters.

-If, however, the speaker chooses to speak in his or her mother tongue or dialect (e.g. Gaddafi claimed that he would be speaking in a dialect which Arabic interpreters present during his speech did not understand), he or she is obliged to have a personal interpreter.
+If, however, the speaker chooses to speak in his or her mother tongue or dialect, he or she is obliged to have a personal interpreter.
+Gaddafi, for example, claimed that he would speak in a dialect which Arabic interpreters present during his speech did not understand.

 What does it look like in practice?

-Simultaneous interpreters hired by the UN have to know, apart from their mother tongues, two official languages (English, Russian, Chinese, Arabic, French and/or Spanish).
-A speech, for example in Chinese, is interpreted into English.
+Simultaneous interpreters hired by the UN have to know, apart from their mother tongues, two official languages: English, Russian, Chinese, Arabic, French and/or Spanish.

 Others, using the so-called relay interpreting (i.e. interpreting via one more language), interpret from English into “their” languages, e.g. Spanish or French.